 "The DACA situation is a very difficult thing for me as I love these kids, I love kids, I have kids and grandkids, and I find it very, very hard doing what the law says exactly to do and, you know, the law is rough.
 It's rough, very, very rough," Trump conceded.

-And just prior to his first speech to a Joint Session of Congress on Feb.
-28, Trump responded to a question from George Stephanopoulos and indicated that he was open to giving DREAMers a path to citizenship.
+And just prior to his first speech to a Joint Session of Congress on February 28, Trump responded to a question from George Stephanopoulos and indicated that he was open to giving dreamers a path to citizenship.

 During one of White House press secretary Sean Spicer's early press briefings, he admitted that Trump's deportation "priority is, first and foremost, people who pose a threat to people in our country, to criminals, frankly."

 "I think he's continuing to make sure his Cabinet-level team starts to organize and create a plan to move forward with respect to that issue, and that's where we are right now," Spicer added concerning the fate of DACA.

 The reversal on such a specific campaign pledge risks alienating immigration hard-liners who enthusiastically backed Trump's campaign, but it also surrenders a potentially valuable bargaining chip.
 Abandoning the elimination of DACA could have been traded in exchange for more moderate Republican support on Capitol Hill for border security measures, such as funding for a wall, or tough immigration measures such as crackdowns on sanctuary cities.